-- (55) a.
-The constituent is discourse-old and focused, and - b.
-It was a focus in its previous appearance as well as its current one.
+(54) a.
+The constituent is discourse-old and focused, and

 The flip-side of the G-marking condition is thus that a primary accent is produced when a new constituent is focused, or when a constituent that has been used before without focus now appears as a focus for the first time.
-The trouble is that ?? and ?? are neither necessary nor a sufficient conditions for second occurrence focus.
-The rice-grower example shows that ?? in particular is not a necessary condition.
-For in this example, rice fails to satisfy ?? - it is only appearing as a focus now for the very first time - and yet it receives secondary accent anyway.
-We can show that ?? and ?? are not sufficient conditions for second occurrence focus by considering ??.
+The trouble is that (54-a) and (54-b) are neither necessary nor a sufficient conditions for second occurrence focus.
+The rice-grower example shows that (54-b) in particular is not a necessary condition.
+For in this example, rice fails to satisfy (54-b) it is only appearing as a focus now for the very first time - and yet it receives secondary accent anyway.
+We can show that (54-a) and (54-b) are not sufficient conditions for second occurrence focus by considering (55).
 In the last line of this example, vegetables satisfies both conditions: it is a discourse-old constituent, it is focused, and it was focused in a previous appearance as well.
-And yet we find it quite natural to give it primary accent, and rather unnatural to give it the pronunciation which Selkirk predicts, found in ??.14
+And yet we find it quite natural to give it primary accent, and rather unnatural to give it the pronunciation which Selkirk predicts, found in (56).